Transforming Lives Through Literacy and Service

 Michael Guthrie

-A Marine Corps veteran and double major in Secondary Education and History, Michael Guthrie found his calling through SLC.
+A Marine Corps veteran who double majored in Secondary Education and History, Michael Guthrie is now a high school Social Studies teacher.
+He found his calling through SLC.
 He tutored refugee and immigrant students at Nahed Chapman New American Academy, and described the experience as life-changing.

 “I’ve never felt so much pride and satisfaction with any other work.
 These kids are adjusting to a new culture, just like I did after the military.
 I connect with that feeling.
 SLC helped me realize I truly want to teach.”